summonholmes/german-cryptography/README.md

 Installation
 ===
 Drag the files to your MATLAB folder, or browse to the path after download or cloning.
-The 'nachtlied.txt' excerpt is included so the use algorithms may be tested.
+The 'nachtlied.txt' excerpt from Thus Spoke Zarathustra by Friedrich Nietzsche is included, so that the algorithms may be readily tested.

 License